rfluis/8086_stuff/ewows/README.md

 All in 5389 Bytes.

-Original written in BASM (Kevin Diggins) & Assembler.
+Original written in BASM (Kevin Diggins) & Assembler , then packed using LZ-EXE (https://bellard.org/lzexe.html).

 Currently porting to Borland Turbo C.